silvaglx/silvaglx.github.io/_projects/summer 24.25.26.md

 ---
 layout: page
-title: summer 24.25.26
+title: summertime
 #date: 2023-31-05
-description: a collection of some old photos from the past seasons
+description: a collection of some old photos from the past summers
 img: assets/img/summer_2025/0509809_0009.JPG
-importance: 98
+importance: 97
 category: film photography
 ---